-Erich von Stroheim was born Erich Oswald Stroheim in 1885, in Vienna, Austria, to Johanna (Bondy), from Prague, and Benno Stroheim, a hatmaker from Gliwice, Poland.
+Erich von Stroheim was born Erich Oswald Stroheim in 1885, in Vienna, Austria, to Johanna (Bondy), from Prague, and Benno Stroheim, a hatter from Gleiwitz, Germany (now Gliwice, Poland).
 His family was Jewish.

-After spending some time working in his father's hat factory, he emigrated to America around 1909.
-Working in ...
+After spending some time working in his father's hat factory, he emigrated to America ...